California ADU Laws Every Bay Area Homeowner Should Know

 Recent ADU Legislation

-California continues to expand ADU rights.
-AB 1033 allows cities to permit the separate sale of ADUs as condominiums, which could dramatically increase the value proposition of building an ADU.
-SB 1164 expanded ADU construction rights on multifamily properties.
-These laws reflect the state legislature commitment to increasing housing supply through ADUs.
+California continues to expand ADU rights with legislation passed through 2025.
+AB 1033 allows cities to permit the separate sale of ADUs as condominiums, which can dramatically increase the value proposition of building an ADU.
+SB 1164 expanded ADU construction rights on multifamily properties, and AB 976 permanently codified the ban on owner-occupancy requirements.
+These laws reflect the state legislature's sustained commitment to increasing housing supply through ADUs.

 Impact on Bay Area Homeowners

-For Bay Area homeowners, these laws mean that building an ADU has never been easier or more financially attractive.
+For Bay Area homeowners in 2026, these laws mean that building an ADU has never been easier or more financially attractive.
 The combination of streamlined permitting, reduced fees, no parking requirements near transit, and the ability to sell ADUs separately creates a compelling investment case.
 With Bay Area rents among the highest in the nation, an ADU can generate significant monthly income while adding substantial property value.

 Next Steps for Homeowners